 As of July 28, 2021, the value of a single bitcoin was much higher than a single XRP: $32,500 compared with about 60 cents.

 The all-time high price of XRP varies depending on pricing source.
 According to various media reports, it was above $3 in early January 2018.
 Coindesk says XRP's highest price was $3.40 but doesn't provide the date.

 Coindesk says Bitcoin's highest price was $64,829.14, also without providing a date.
 Media reports say the peak price was achieved in March 2021.
 By July 2021, the price had fallen to around $32,000.

 The federal government provides little oversight of spot trading, which is real-time trading (as opposed to futures trading) of cryptocurrencies.
 But state governments and parts of the federal government do play roles in regulating virtual currencies, including bitcoin and XRP.
 They may prosecute those suspected of fraud related to virtual currencies.

 The Treasury Department’s Financial Crimes Enforcement Network monitors trades in virtual currencies for indications of money laundering.
 The Securities and Exchange Commission (SEC) requires most initial coin offerings—the currency equivalent of initial public offerings of stocks—to be registered; the SEC has prosecuted unregistered issuers of new cryptocurrencies.

 The CFTC says you may have no recourse if someone steals your virtual currency.
 It warns that crypto trading platforms may lack safeguards against market manipulation and other means of protecting traders.

-Payments made using XRP can be completed in 3-5 seconds; those made using bitcoin take an average of 9.2 minutes.
+Payments made using XRP can be completed in 3-5 seconds; those made using bitcoin are intended to take an average of around 10 minutes.

 The average fee for an XRP transaction on July 22, 2020 was about 10 drops.
 Total feels amounted to 809.94733 XRP.
 There were 809,387 transactions that day.

-Every time an XRP transaction is completed, a small number of drips is destroyed.
+Every time an XRP transaction is completed, a small number of XRPs are destroyed.
 To defend the XRP Ledger from spam or denial of service attacks, the transaction cost increases as the load on the ledger increases.

 The average fee for a Bitcoin transaction that same day was $2.009; the average total cost was $140.52, or 0.0043 BTC.
 There were 230,282 Bitcoin transactions that day.